 Performing ArtsThe St. Louis Symphony, founded in 1880 and one of the oldest symphony orchestras in the nation, performs from mid-September to mid-May in Powell Hall, 718 N. Grand Blvd.
 This stately building has an elegant foyer resembling the royal chapel at Versailles.
 Free tours are available by appointment in-season; phone (314) 286-4104.
-The symphony also presents several free outdoor summer concerts along with Young People's Concerts geared to ages 5 through 12; phone (314) 534-1700 for ticket and schedule information.
+The symphony also presents a series of concerts geared to ages 5 through 12; phone (314) 534-1700 for ticket and schedule information.

 Acoustically renowned Sheldon Concert Hall, 3648 Washington Blvd., presents a variety of concerts; phone (314) 533-9900.

 There's no better place to see a musical under the stars on a warm summer evening than The Muny, the city's beloved outdoor theater in Forest Park.
 The Muny's first performances—of William Shakespeare's “As You Like It”—were given in June 1916 on a grassy hillside between two large oaks.
 Today this 11,000-seat outdoor amphitheater offers a 7-week summer season of Broadway classics, musical adaptations of hit movies and other entertainment.
 Stroll the Walk of Fame dedicated to venerable Broadway stars and composers.
 Free seats at the top of the house are available on a first-come, first-served basis beginning at 7 p.m.
 For show and ticket information phone The Muny box office at (314) 361-1900, ext.
 550, or MetroTix, (314) 534-1111.